 The M.A.
 Program in Art History trains leaders in the field who are capable of thinking critically, viewing objects with fresh perspective and conducting research at the highest level and who are conversant with the discipline's history and invested in shaping its future.
 Recent graduates have gone on to Ph.D. programs, most fully funded, at Harvard, Yale, Northwestern, Brown, Cornell, UCLA, University of Michigan and USC.

 The M.A. program requires 36 hours of coursework including the completion of a Master's thesis.
-Each year, four to six applicants are awarded M.A. stipends (on top of tuition waivers) up to $10,500.
-Funding for thesis travel and research is available on a competitive basis.
-Additionally, the Department offers one fully funded site-specific graduate seminar a year; recent seminars have been held in Venice, Madrid and Los Angeles.
+Top applicants are eligible for MA scholarships plus stipend, and funding for thesis travel and research is available on a competitive basis.